em-cultuur/adrez-mapper/README.md

       typeId: 'guid',   // if given, type is ignored, otherwise type translated to typeId
       typeGuid: 'guid', // if found used for the look/add
       type: 'string',   // if not guid, look this up, or add with guid
+      typeIsDefault: 'boolean', // make it the default type

       value: 'string',
       isDefault: 'bool',